MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 ### Prerequisite

 Your app manifest must have the `webApplicationInfo` property to receive the meeting start and end events.
-Use the following examples to configure your manifest:
+You can choose to receive the meeting start and end events through regular calendar meetings, channel meetings or both in Teams.
+Update the manifest with the following RSC permissions to receive the meeting start and end events:

 <br>